First-Year Writing Courses (W1s)

 - required writing in a variety of forms;

 - exploration of the ethical, critical, and formal expectations for college-level writing

-See the course descriptions for the Fall 2014 W1 classes.
+See the course descriptions for all of the Spring 2015 W1 classes.

 Upper-Level, Writing-Intensive Courses (W2s and W3s)

 Upper-level, writing-intensive courses introduce students to field-specific writing and research practices and use writing to investigate issues in the disciplines.
 In these courses, students will be taught, not just assigned, writing and research practices appropriate to their major field(s) of study.
 Intermediate-level W2 courses are 200- or 300-level courses that build on the W1s and introduce students to the methods, key questions, and common forms of writing in the discipline or interdisciplinary area for their major(s).
 W3 experiences are 300- or 400-level courses that provide practice in advanced writing and research and build on the goals and understandings for W1 and, normally, W2 courses.
 For pedagogical reasons, the recommended course cap is 18 students.

 At a minimum, students in these courses will: